DukeRobotics/documentation/README.md

----
-description: A Duke club competing in the RoboSub Competition
----

-# Welcome to Duke Robotics Club
+# Welcome to the Duke Robotics Club

+Here you will find documentation on how to run code, as well as the introductory project and ROS tutorials.